leonetlab-upct/openmc/reproducibility/experimental_protocol.md

 ## 12. Data publication

-Raw and processed data are archived in Zenodo.
+Raw and processed data are archived in the UPCT Digital Repository (https://doi.org/10.82432/10317/25392).
 Every point and confidence interval in revised Figures 2 and 3 must be reproducible from archived run-level and block-level data.

 ## Experiment-3 implementation note